MiguelDeleon1/Electronic-Learning-System/README.md

 # Electronic-Learning-System
-My 18-week project.
-An ASP.NET MVC Core Web Application for MSSA.
+### An 18-week Web Application Project in ASP.NET MVC Core for MSSA.